jules2689/trudeau/docs/2020-04-17/q_a.md

 **Caller**:

 Prime Minister, the premier of Saskatchewan has asked for [inaudible] interest rates.
-Governor Polo says they have not asked to help with the provincial debt market.
+Governor pol oz says they have not asked to help with the provincial debt market.
 He says no one has asked us to do anything on the provincial front t.
 Premier has also asked to put public servants on e.
 I. today's job announcement differentser affect the provincial debt market.
 My question is, when will the provinces learn what you're doing for their debt and what is already off the table?